ellenyyu/luigi-examples/README.md

 ## Example 1

-In this example pulled from the luigi documentation,
+This example is pulled from the luigi documentation.
+Using the following steps, you will run a luigi task:

 1. ```git clone``` the lugi repo ```https://github.com/spotify/luigi```
 2. ```cd`` to directory containing the python file, top_artist.py